 Real and very recent research brought forward real stories of people around the world dealing with OCD and I recently watched a documentary that denotes the distressing lifestyle of individuals dealing and living with OCD.

 1.)
 A guy developed OCD from his OCD mother, and he went a step ahead.
 Today he stays alone, wears gloves, no one is allowed to hug him or touch him, not even his mother and he doesn’t want to get into any relationship either, because he feels everyone carries germs.
-Things like operating a lift, using public transport are nightmares for him, he wears caps, jacket, layers of clothes to prevent himself from people’s touch.
+Things like operating a lift, and using public transport are nightmares for him, he wears caps, a jacket, and layers of clothes to protect himself from people’s touch.
 Now, do you think you have OCD?

 2.)
 A woman has this habit of doing things four times or something bad will happen, keeping everything clean, and saying prayers before doing any work, or she feels something bad will happen.
 She passed this ritual to her two daughters and now they are also living with OCD.

 3.)
 A young girl washes her hands using gallons of soapy water because she doesn’t feel clean enough no matter how many times she washes her hands.
-So, no washing hands and keeping things clean is not OCD, this severe condition is.
+So, not washing hands and keeping things clean is not OCD, this severe condition is.

 There exists an end number of examples around the world, wherein people are grappling with problems in silence.
 It is such a complex disorder that 2% to 3% never come out as they find it very shameful and embarrassing.